 If you do not choose to have tax withheld from your unemployment compensation, you may be liable for estimated tax.
-For more information on estimated tax, see Publication 505, Tax Withholding and Estimated Tax.
+If you do not pay enough tax, either through withholding or estimated tax, or a combination of both, you may have to pay a penalty.
+For more information, see Publication 505, Tax Withholding and Estimated Tax.

 Supplemental unemployment benefits.

 Benefits received from an employer-financed fund (to which the employees did not contribute) are not unemployment compensation.
 They are taxable as wages and are subject to withholding for income tax.
 They may be subject to social security and Medicare taxes.
 For more information, see Supplemental Unemployment Benefits in Publication 15-A, section 5, Employer's Supplemental Tax Guide.
 Report these payments on line 7 of Form 1040 or Form 1040A or on line 1 of Form 1040EZ.